rust-lang/rust/README.md

 ### Cross-interpretation: running for different targets

-Miri cannot just run a binary or test suite for your host target, it can also perform cross-interpretation for arbitrary foreign targets: `cargo miri run --target x86_64-unknown-linux-gnu` will run your program as if it was a Linux program, no matter your host OS.
+Miri can not only run a binary or test suite for your host target, it can also perform cross-interpretation for arbitrary foreign targets: `cargo miri run --target x86_64-unknown-linux-gnu` will run your program as if it was a Linux program, no matter your host OS.
 This is particularly useful if you are using